6 Proven Tips to Save Money During the Festival Season

 For a month or so, forget that you even own a credit card.
 Yes, I’m asking you to ditch one thing that you feel has made your life super easy.

 Remember the classic definition of overspending.
 Spending more than you have.
-Credit cards are only the medium to ensure that you go on a shopping spree without actually having the money in your pocket.
+Credit cards are only the medium to ensure that you go on a shopping spree without having money in your pocket.

-The lucrative offers on these ‘loan traps’ also do the trick.
-They tend to convince you that spending is actually saving.
+The lucrative offers on these ‘loan traps’ also work.
+They tend to convince you that spending is saving.

 Think twice.
 Could it be even true?